iu-parfunc/popl18-lh-prover-artifact/README.md

 To run the benchmarks, you can

 1. Use a Docker image
-2. Install Liquid Haskell from source [preferred]
+2. Install Liquid Haskell from source

 ### Build Option 1: Docker